diogocosta876/UniLinks/README.md

 ## Introduction

+A visual overview of the project and it's functionality can be observed in this [link to a youtube presentation](https://youtu.be/-hjULtfdjc4)

 This README describes how to setup the development environment.
 These instructions address the development with a local environment, i.e. on the machine (that can be a VM) **without using a Docker container for PHP or Laravel**.
 Containers are used for PostgreSQL and pgAdmin, though.